 Trailhead and Boat Launch Design

-Once the Triangle site was selected, we were able to begin developing conceptual design alternatives.
-There were three important challenges to be worked out.
+Once the Triangle site was selected, developing conceptual design alternatives began.
+There were three important challenges to be worked through.

 1. How to get cars and buses from North Marine Drive to the Triangle site.